 Year One: Hope at Peace

 Module 1: Genesis/Beginnings.
 (August 1, 2021)

 Module 4: The Presence of the Past.
 (February 1, 2022)

 Module 5: The Lay of the Land.
 (April 1, 2022)

 An Important Note: The Voyagers Online Training Program is designed to promote the learning and growth of individuals, and their functioning within their family and work systems.
 It is not designed to prepare participants to teach, train and/or coach others.
 Work on self – differentiating a self – is the heart of Bowen theory.

 The cost per year is $925, if paid in full with PayPal; or $900 if paid by check.
-(If you pay by check, you may opt to do so in two payments: $450 at registration and $450 by the beginning of Module 3 – June 1, 2021.
-You will receive access to the online materials upon receipt of the check.
+(If you pay by check, you may opt to do so in two payments: $450 at registration and $450 by the beginning of Module 3 – December 1, 2021.
+Registration is open until July 31, 2021.
+Module 1 will be released August 1, 2021.
+(If payment is not received by August 1, Module 1 will be released to you upon receipt of check.)